-4
+Figure 4: EGI Operations capabilities radar

 Storage

 Managing and handling Petabytes of storage (Storage Mgmt.) is a key operational feature for EGI as such large amounts of storage space cannot be provisioned on demand.
 The deployed software that exposes this storage resource has been developed by the EGI community for the EGI community.
 Its specialisation may hinder movement to a wider support base.